twentyfortysix/uccnc_screenset_2046/README.md

 - UC300ETH_UB1
 - AXBB

-Definition for controllers in bold are tested on real controller.
+Definition for controllers with :dancer: are tested on real controller.
 The rest schold just work too.

 ## Status
 In production for a while already